tariqdaouda/pyGeno/pyGeno/doc/source/datawraps.rst

 	[snps]
 	filename = snps.txt # or http://www.example.com/snps.txt or ftp://www.example.com/snps.txt if you chose not to include the file in the archive

-And compress the **manifest.ini** file along sith the snps.txt (if you chose to include it and not to specify an url) into a tar.gz archive
+And compress the **manifest.ini** file along sith the snps.txt (if you chose to include it and not to specify an url) into a tar.gz archive.

 Natively pyGeno supports dbSNP and casava(snp.txt), but it also has its own polymorphism file format (AgnosticSNP) wich is simply a tab delemited file in the following format::